jose-villegas/website-hugo/content/post/tileswaltz.md

 </tbody>
 </table>

-I was already wanting to have a game idea since I wanted to practice some Unity frameworks, so once I got the core gameplay draft written I started developing the game.
+I was itching to come up with a game idea since I wanted to practice some Unity frameworks, so once I got the core gameplay draft written I started developing the game.

 In Tile's Waltz you play in a isometric perspective environment with a level made of tiles that are interconnected with each other, verticality is added through the tiles orientation, a tile can be connected to another in the four cardinal directions, but when connected I can also be oriented as going up, down or just staying plain.
 As seen here: